michael-bailey/Computing-graph/Programming/Concepts/MultiProcessing.md

 A thread is a the smallest form of execution, it executes instructions in order untill it finishes execution or is interupted

 ### Processes
-A process is a group of at least one or more threads
+A process is a group of at least one or more threads that can ececute code.
+This is

 ## Forms
 Multi processing can be achieved via two main methods

+### Cooperative multitasking
+one thread switching between processes and threads

+### preemtive multitasking
+many threads in parrallel, executing at the same time.